I want to use a marketed drug off label in clinic. Do I need to submit to the IRB or the FDA?

 Qualification of investigators

 The IRB needs information about the qualifications of the investigator(s) to conduct and supervise the proposed research.
 The IRB may also need to assess the investigator’s training and experience specifically related to the proposed study, particularly if the proposed research involves higher risks, vulnerable subjects, or novel technologies.
+In its assessment, the IRB may also rely on the clinical investigator’s medical department/division for information about the clinical investigator’s qualifications, or require a statement regarding the investigator’s qualifications from the chair of the investigator’s department/division.

 Adequacy of the research site